Admissions

 Application Essays

-These three writing samples are your chance to share why the Zschool is the right place for you.
+These writing samples are your chance to share why the Zschool is the right place for you.
 You’ll upload these essays in the “Supplemental Materials” section of the application portal.

 Writing Sample #1 Personal Statement

 We want to understand you better.
 We’re looking for a well-written personal statement that addresses the following themes.
-Please do not exceed 5 double-spaced pages:
+Please do not exceed 5 double-spaced pages.

 • Personal Background